San Juan, La Union: Spanish colonial era

-In 1582, San Juan was proclaimed a mission station under the authority of the Augustinian Order, as recorded by the Nueva Segovia Bi-centennial souvenir booklet dated April 25, 1587.
-By 1586 the town had become the center of the parish and was renamed San Juan by the Augustinian Fathers after the Catholic Patron Saint of San Juan Bautista.
-The town boasted an Augustinian convent and a population of 6,000.
-Its first priest was Friar Agustin Niño.
+In 1582, the area of San Juan was proclaimed a mission station under the authority of the Augustinian Order and was initially named Baratao, as recorded in the Nueva Segovia Bi-centennial souvenir booklet dated April 25, 1587.
+By 1586, the town had become the center of the parish and was renamed San Juan by the Augustinian friars in honor of the Catholic Patron Saint John the Baptist (San Juan Bautista).
+During this time, the settlement had an Augustinian convent, a population of 6,000, and Friar Agustin Niño served as its first priest.